NuttyLogic/NuttyLogic.github.io/_posts/2018-06-19-EpigeneticClockExample.md

 from sklearn.model_selection import train_test_split
 ```
 ### Preproccessing Data
 The raw data from GEO needs to be processed before a model can be fit.
-Preprocessing the data will change based on the input and
+Pre-processing the data will change based on the input and
 phenotype of interest, however generalizable tools can be written to handle diverse inputs.
-Once these tools are writtern, they are generally imported into the jupyter environment
+Once these tools are written, they are generally imported into the jupyter environment and not written out in the notebook.
+However, for this example the tools are written out to show highlight how data pre-processing works.
-and not written out in the notebook.

 First we define an iterator that returns processed lines to our class that formats the data.
 ```python
 #! /usr/bin/env python3